Early care critical for child survivors of sexual abuse

 Rehabilitative care for young survivors of sexual abuse should start immediately after their trauma comes to light.
-Delays can impair their psychosocial development, experts say.
+Delay can impair their psychosocial development, experts say.

-A 10-year-old girl was allegedly raped by a school principal in Varthur on Thursday.
-The principal took her to his house on the school premises and committed the crime.
+A 10-year-old girl was allegedly raped by her school principal in Varthur on August 3.
+The principal committed the crime in his house on the school premises.
 Though the survivor has dyslexia, she could relate the details of the assault to her mother.
-The police have booked the principal under the POCSO Act and are checking if he has preyed on other students from the school.
+The police have booked the principal under the POCSO (Protection of Children from Sexual Offences) Act.

 Repercussions

-Psychologist Afifa Kauser says sexual abuse takes away a child’s sense of safety and power over his/her body, which, may impact a child’s ability to forge relationships, engage in intimacy or be able to trust growing up.
-The rehabilitation care should, thus, be designed to restore this aspect of trust.
+Psychologist Afifa Kauser says sexual abuse takes away a child’s sense of safety and power over his/her body, which may impact his/her ability to trust people, forge relationships or engage in intimacy as an adult.
+The rehabilitative care, thus, should be designed to restore this aspect of trust.

-Post-traumatic stress disorder (PTSD) is commonly seen among survivors of violence and is marked by flashbacks, nightmares and severe anxiety.
-A child may also slip into depression or indulge in self-blame, self-harm, and social withdrawal or grow up to be impulsive, have problematic sexualised behaviour, or take to substance abuse.
+Post-traumatic stress disorder (PTSD) is commonly seen among survivors of violence and is marked by flashbacks, nightmares and anxiety.
+A child may also slip into depression, indulge in self-blame or self-harm, grow up to be impulsive or socially withdrawn, have problematic sexualised behaviour, or take to substance abuse.

-“The nature of these psychosocial concerns depends on the nature of sexual abuse, methods used by the abuser to groom the child, temperament of the child, parenting style, etc,” says Ashwini N V, founder-director of an NGO that works to prevent interpersonal violence.
+“The nature of these psychosocial concerns depends on the nature of sexual abuse, methods used by the abuser to groom the child, temperament of the child, parenting style, etc,” says Ashwini N V, founder-director of Muktha Foundation that works to prevent interpersonal violence.

-She explains, “Parents become hostile, or depressed themselves.
-Families break up because the perpetrator was among them.
-The school refuses to take the child back because of the negative press they got.
+She explains, “Parents become hostile or depressed.
+Families break up when the perpetrator is among them.
+The school refuses to take the child back because of the negative press they get.
 Teachers don’t know how to talk to such children.
 A mother told me that seven-eight doctors held the hands and legs of her five-year-old daughter for medical examination.
-The girl is terrified of doctors now.
+The girl is now terrified of doctors.
 From police to lawyers, sometimes their way of questioning is not child-friendly.”
-While she says POCSO has laid sensitive practices, they are not followed in spirit everywhere.
+While POCSO has outlined sensitive practices, she says they are not followed in spirit everywhere.

 Recovery